The Central Park tour and a course on photography: how to spend a weekend in new York (may 1-3)

 Where: Online

-More info: This course will introduce the basics of Python 3, including conditional execution and iteration as control structures, strings and lists as data structures.
-You will program the turtle on the screen to draw pretty pictures.
-You will also learn how to paint reference chart.
+More info: This course will introduce the basics of Python 3, including conditional execution and iteration as control structures, strings and lists as structural data.
+For example, you can program the turtle on the screen to draw pretty pictures.
+Among other things you will also learn how to paint reference chart.
 The course will cover chapters 1-9 of the textbook “programming Python”.

 Cost: Free